 How did you discover GCG?

-I am not sure how I discovered Great Careers Groups (GCG), but I am very grateful I did.
+I am not sure how I discovered Great Careers Network (GCG), but I am very grateful I did.
 I started as a Lynne Williams “groupie” taking her LinkedIn classes and just about every other class she or GCG offered.
 At the free weekly interview preparation workshop, Les Segarnick helped me in his excellent session on interviewing (which I listened to >1x).
 In addition, he reviewed my resume and spent with me in a practice interview.
 All of the programs gave a new way of looking at information that I may have heard before, but it did not resonate at the time.
 Each speaker added their insights to material that could have been repetitive but often sparked an idea to approach a task differently.

 How did PAGCG help you in your job search?